 The story was similar when we looked at our second key metric: Purchase Intention, which measures the likelihood of a purchase resulting from the experience received.
 Here, we found that the Purchase Intention for non-Emirati guests who answered they would ‘definitely make a purchase’ because of their experience was 29% higher than that of Emirati guests.
 If brands can improve this metric with their Emirati guests, there is substantial potential for additional revenue.

 Evidence suggests a link between generating positive word of mouth (Advocacy Index) and Purchase Intention.
 The data shows that delivering great experiences is essential and a good (rather than great) experience for an Emirati guest is not sufficient enough to generate a strong intention to purchase.
 88% of Emirati ‘Ambassadors’ (with the most positive word of mouth) say they would Definitely Buy – yet only 21% of ‘Advocates’ (the next highest positive word of mouth) said they would Definitely Buy.

 We also gauged the overall perceived attitude of the advisor by asking respondents to choose the adjectives and attributes that described the sales advisor they interacted with.
-(If you’re interested to learn more about the essential attributes retail teams must have to elevate a good experience to an excellent one, read our latest article on The Attributes of CX Excellence.)
+(If you’re interested in learning more about the essential attributes retail teams must have to elevate a good experience to an excellent one, read our article on The Attributes of CX Excellence.)